StreetPass Mii Plaza: Paid games (DLC)

 On 18 June 2013 in Japan and Europe and 12 July 2013 in North America, the first major update to the StreetPass Mii Plaza added four new games, which could be purchased and added to the Mii Plaza.
 In the new games, players can earn Plaza Tickets that can be exchanged for hats and accessories.
-Two additional titles, StreetPass Fishing and StreetPass Zombies, were released in April 2015.

-On 16 April 2015 a second major update (4.0) added two new games, such as new music.
+On 16 April 2015 a second major update (4.0) added two new games: StreetPass Fishing and StreetPass Zombies.

-A third major update (5.0) in September 2016 introduced five new purchasable games: StreetPass Slot Racing, StreetPass Trader, StreetPass Chef, StreetPass Explorers and StreetPass Ninja.
-One of the former two can be downloaded for free.
+In September 2016 a third major update (5.0) introduced five new purchasable games: StreetPass Slot Racer, StreetPass Trader, StreetPass Chef, StreetPass Explorers and StreetPass Ninja.
+One of the former two could be downloaded for free.
 These games were designed to be quick to play; Plaza Tickets, hats and accessories are not available through them.

-StreetPass Squad / Mii Force
+StreetPass SquadMii Force

 StreetPass Squad (すれちがいシューティング, Surechigai Shūtingu), known in North America as Mii Force, is a side-scrolling shoot 'em up game developed by Good-Feel.
 The game revolves around the Mii Force, led by the player, as they battle against the evil Gold Bone Gang.
-Players traverse each level blasting through enemies and recovering Miis encountered on StreetPass, who each provide unique weaponry based on their color.
-Miis are arranged on a grid of three forward facing weapons and one rear weapon, which can be rotated to shoot in multiple directions, with additional Miis powering up the main weapons when placed behind them on the grid.
+Players traverse each level blasting through enemies and recovering Miis encountered on StreetPass, who each provide unique weaponry based on their colour.
+Miis are arranged on a grid of three forward-facing weapons and one rear weapon, which can be rotated to shoot in multiple directions, with additional Miis powering up the main weapons when placed behind them on the grid.
 If the player is hit, one of the Miis will be forced to retreat, and the game ends if the player loses all of their Miis.
-After completing the main campaign, players unlock Arcade mode, which tasks players with clearing the campaign on one run.
+After completing the main campaign, players unlock Arcade mode, which tasks players with clearing the campaign in one run.
 The game also features leaderboards, encouraging players to beat scores set by people encountered on StreetPass.

-StreetPass Garden / Flower Town
+StreetPass GardenFlower Town

 StreetPass Garden (すれちがいガ～デン, Surechigai Gāden), known in North America as Flower Town, is a gardening game developed by Grezzo.
 The game is loosely based on Mendelian genetics, in which players grow various types of plants, aiming to become a Master Gardener by growing twenty unique breeds of plants.
 Growing plants are watered by visiting Miis encountered on StreetPass.
 After a flower has bloomed, players can receive new seeds by breeding their plant with plants of other Miis.
 Flowers can be arranged in several gardens where the player may take screenshots that are saved to the Nintendo 3DS Camera.
-Flowers and unwanted seeds can be sold for money, which can be spent on new accessories, seeds, and plots.
-Job quests are available where the player is tasked with growing plants of specific qualities to fulfill customer requirements.
+Flowers and unwanted seeds can be sold for money, which can be spent on new accessories, seeds and plots.
+Job quests are available where the player is tasked with growing plants of specific qualities to fulfil customer requirements.